ctapiahijo/HealthAndFitnessTracker/README.md

 How to Use

-.NET SDK: Ensure that you have the .NET SDK installed to build and run the application.
+1..NET SDK: Ensure that you have the .NET SDK installed to build.
-Note that the database will contain mock data by default.
+2.Use cmd or git bash to run "dotnet ef migrations add Initial" and "dotnet ef database update" in the subfolder dir (\..HealthAndFitnessTracker\HealthAndFitnessTracker).
+This will create the "Fitness.db" in your desktop.

 Files:
-"Fitness.db" will be created when the app is run.
 "log.txt" will be generated when users log in, log out, create records, update records, or delete records.

 #-----------------------------------------------------------------------------------------------------------------------------------------------------